If this is your first Festival you may be wondering what you need to do on the day when you are performing.

 After everyone has performed, the adjudicator will announce the results of the class and give constructive feedback on your performance.

-All individual performers (except adults) receive an adjudication sheet, which will be emailed to you and a feedback form (unless Covid-19 procedures prevent this), which can be collected from the Festival Office at the back of the Town Hall.
+All individual performers (except adults) receive an adjudication sheet and a feedback form, which can be collected from the Festival Office at the back of the Town Hall.
 These may take 30 minutes to process so be prepared to wait a short time after your class has finished.
-If you have been presented with a cup (Covid-19 procedures permitting), you must immediately take it to the Festival Office, where it can be signed for (by an adult only) and put in its box before you take it home.
+If you have been presented with a cup, you must immediately take it to the Festival Office, where it can be signed for (by an adult only) and put in its box before you take it home.

 In some instances, cups may be awarded at a different time to your class, so please check the programme or ask at the Festival Office.
 If you are a cup winner you can also purchase a gold medal for £5 which you can keep.
 The cup must be returned for next year’s Festival.